Homeland Security of the 1930s

-Battery Townsley was a casemated battery that mounted two 16-inch caliber guns, each capable of shooting a 2,100 pound, armor-piercing projectile 25 miles out to sea.
-The guns and their associated ammunition magazines, power rooms, and crew quarters were covered by dozens of feet of concrete and earth to protect them from air and naval attack.
+Battery Townsley was a casemated battery that mounted two 16-inch caliber guns, each capable of shooting a 2,100 pound projectile 25 miles out to sea.
+Completed in 1940, the guns and their associated ammunition magazines, power rooms, and crew quarters were covered by dozens of feet of concrete and earth to protect them from air and naval attack.

-This battery, named in honor of Major General Clarence P. Townsley, a general officer in World War I, was considered the zenith of military technology and was the result of careful, long-term planning.
-As early as 1915, the army was eager to construct the 16-inch gun batteries at San Francisco, and by 1928, the decision had been made to install two batteries near the city, one on either side of the Golden Gate straits.
+This battery, named in honor of Major General Clarence P. Townsley, a general officer in World War I, represented the zenith of American military technology and became the prototype for subsequent coastal defense batteries.
+As early as 1915, the army considered mounting the 16-inch guns to protect San Francisco, and by 1928, the War Department made the decision to construct two batteries, one on either side of the Golden Gate straits.
 Battery Townsley at Fort Cronkhite in Marin was finished first, followed several months later by Battery Davis at Fort Funston.

-Battery Townsley was a high security operation; civilians living in San Francisco knew that there were batteries nearby but their exact locations were not revealed.
-A battery of this design had never been actually fired before, so the soldiers underwent several months of practice before firing the guns for the first time.
-The men were subjected to endless training, often under difficult situations: in the rain, in the pitch dark with all the electricity shut off, or with their commanding officer blocking the traditional route to the battery.
-The practice of dealing with any contingency ensured that the soldiers could operate their guns at a moment's notice (and almost in their sleep) if ever under enemy attack.
+Battery Townsley was a high security operation; civilians living in San Francisco knew that there were batteries in the Marin Headlands but their exact locations were not revealed.
+A battery of Townsley's design had never been constructed, so the soldiers underwent several months of practice before holding firing practice for the first time.
+The men were subjected to endless drills, often under difficult situations: in the rain, in the pitch dark with all the electricity shut off, or with the roads blocked leading up from the barracks.
+Dealing with any contingency ensured that the soldiers could operate their guns at a moment's notice (and almost in their sleep) if ever under enemy attack.
 During World War II, over a hundred soldiers lived within the battery, ready to fire on five minutes warning.
 They fired Townsley's guns nearly 100 times each, but only in practice.

-Battery Townsley is located one ½ mile up from the parking lot, following the Coastal Trail; the walk up to the battery is strenuous so please allow at least 45 minutes.
-If you would like to request assistance to the site on open-to-the public days, please call the Marin Headlands Visitor Center at (415) 331-1540.
+Battery Townsley is located one ½ mile up from the Fort Cronkhite parking lot, following the Coastal Trail; the walk up to the battery is strenuous so please allow at least 45 minutes.

 You can also visit the Marin Headlands page for more information about volunteering in the battery's preservation efforts, as well as directions and other programs and activities.